ironclock/Developing-and-Designing-Interactive-Devices/FinalProject.md

 Amando "The Miracle Worker" Xu (ax45) ✨

-# Final Project

-Functional check-off - November 28 & 30

-Final Project Presentations - December 5 & 7

-Write-up and documentation due - December 14

-## Big Idea
+## Final Project Big Idea
 ![PeePass-logos_black](https://github.com/ironclock/Developing-and-Designing-Interactive-Devices/assets/82296790/25d9c15c-d581-4b26-b052-30df17db408d)

 PeePass is a mobile application that connects users to nearby business restrooms offering clean toilets through an application interface and proprietary locking mechanism on bathroom doors.

+PeePass is a cool mobile app that makes finding a clean restroom a breeze.
+With a simple interface, it connects users with nearby businesses that offer top-notch toilets.
+Plus, its seamless integration with a proprietary bathroom security system and locking mechanism adds an extra layer of privacy for an *Elite Bathroom Experience*.

+Imagine you're out and about, and suddenly, you need to use the restroom.
+Public restrooms trigger some sort of a trauma for you.
+Don't fret.
+Whip out PeePass, tap a few times, and voila – you're directed to the closest spot with a sparkling clean toilet.
+The app's design is super easy to navigate, making your bathroom quest a piece of cake.

+But here's the real kicker: PeePass isn't just about finding a restroom; it's about making the whole experience better.
+The bathroom doors come with this cool proprietary locking thingamajig.
+It's not just a lock; it's like your personal VIP entry to a clean and comfy oasis.

+So, whether you're in the middle of the city or just exploring, PeePass is your restroom sidekick.
+It's all about keeping things simple, making sure you find a great restroom without any fuss, and enjoying a bit of extra privacy with that snazzy door lock.
+Say goodbye to restroom stress and hello to hassle-free pit stops with PeePass!

 ## Objective